budostylz/e15/Independent-Study/README.md

 ```
 ### Your `webpack.mix.js` file should look something like this.
 ### [mix.scripts()](https://laravel.com/docs/6.x/mix/#vanilla-js) takes a collection of input assets within an array and one output asset.

-### Our input directories are node_modules for our vendor assets and public for our custom assets.
+### Our input directories are node_modules for our vendor assets, public for our custom assets.
 These will all bundle into `bundle.js` located at our `public` directory
 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/js/webpack.mix1.2.PNG)

 ### Let's bundle our JavaScript assets by running the following command in your terminal.